-The LLFA are consulted on every major planning application and conditions requiring a drainage scheme to be submitted prior to construction were included on every approved scheme during the monitoring year.
+The LLFA are consulted on every major planning application and conditions requiring a drainage scheme to be submitted prior to construction were included on every approved scheme during the monitoring year where identified as required.

 The Council often require the inclusion of appropriate sustainable drainage features within new developments.
 These features play a critical role in providing resilience against extreme rainfall events for surrounding developments both new and existing, preventing any potential flooding.
-Certain designs can help support the attractiveness of site, provide green infrastructure and enhance biodiversity.
+Certain designs can help support the attractiveness of a site, provide green infrastructure and enhance biodiversity.

-Figure 1 Example of recent Sustainable Drainage features under construction and across North Tyneside
+Figure 1: Example of recent Sustainable Drainage Features in North Tyneside